KatStan/intro-to-scRNAseq-MB/README.md

 The "Intro to scRNA-seq" workshop is one of the many workshops held by Melbourne Bioinformatics.

 This repo represents what I learnt during the workshop, my notes and further self-driven exploration.
+The output of the .rmd can be accessed [here](https://katstan.github.io/intro-to-scRNAseq-MB/).

 ## Credit